#1 Alternative to Meta Workplace.

 7. Upskilling and reskilling factory workers through virtual learning

 With the manufacturing skills gap, it’s more important than ever to invest in L&D for your employees.
 Providing virtual training and courses that will help them upskill or reskill can close critical gaps in your workforce without requiring you to recruit, hire, and train more employees.
-But building out an e-learning program doesn’t have to be complex.
+But building out an e-learning programme doesn’t have to be complex.
 With Flip, you can quickly create a virtual learning portal by adding videos, documents, and files to your employee app.

 Bringing it all together: How one employee app can empower your digital workplace